dotnet/csharpstandard/standard/classes.md

 Partial methods may be defined in one part of a type declaration and implemented in another.
 The implementation is optional; if no part implements the partial method, the partial method declaration and all calls to it are removed from the type declaration resulting from the combination of the parts.

 Partial methods shall not define access modifiers; they are implicitly private.
-Their return type shall be `void`, and their parameters shall not have the `out` modifier.
+Their return type shall be `void`, and their parameters shall not be output parameters.
 The identifier partial is recognized as a contextual keyword ([§6.4.4](lexical-structure.md#644-keywords)) in a method declaration only if it appears immediately before the `void` keyword.
 A partial method cannot explicitly implement interface methods.

 There are two kinds of partial method declarations: If the body of the method declaration is a semicolon, the declaration is said to be a ***defining partial method declaration***.
 If the body is other than a semicolon, the declaration is said to be an ***implementing partial method declaration***.
 Across the parts of a type declaration, there may be only one defining partial method declaration with a given signature, and there may be only one implementing partial method declaration with a given signature.
 If an implementing partial method declaration is given, a corresponding defining partial method declaration shall exist, and the declarations shall match as specified in the following: